WorstUcdProgrammer/PharmacyInventory/README.md

 - [ ] Implementing the Overview page to visualize inventory/logging/summary by charts/graphs
 - [ ] Move backend to other frameworks: .Net Entity Framework
+- [ ] Use React Native to deploy on android devices

 ### Done ✓